qrzn23/min/wip/confessions/content.md

 Mindful, however, of Tartarin's misadventure in 1902, I made the strictest conditions before agreeing to join the new expedition.
 A document was drawn up and signed by which I should be acknowledged leader of the party.
 I was to be obeyed implicitly in all matters relating to the actual conduct of the expedition on the mountain.
 It was a deliberate breach of this agreement which caused directly its failure and the disaster which disgraced it.

-Footnotes:

-[1] I have never read a word of her.
-But somehow I don't like the idea.

-[2] Snowdrops from a Curate's Garden

-[« back to toc]

-unicursal hexagram

-The Advent of the Aeon of Horus
-Chapter 51.
+### Chapter 51.

-Expedition 1905, au Kangchenjunga.
+> Expedition 1905, au Kangchenjunga.
-Accord.
+> Accord.
+>

-Le Dr. J. Jacot Guillarmod & ses trois amis fournissent une somme de quinze mille francs.
+> Le Dr. J. Jacot Guillarmod & ses trois amis fournissent une somme de quinze mille francs.
-Monsieur Aleister Crowley & un ami fourniront à deux une somme de 5,000 franks (cinq mille).
+> Monsieur Aleister Crowley & un ami fourniront à deux une somme de 5,000 franks (cinq mille).
-Pour cette dernière contribution, le Dr. J. Jacot Guillarmod s'engage à fournir l'approvisionnement & le transport du moment du départ de Darjeeling jusqu'au retour à Darjeeling.
+> Pour cette dernière contribution, le Dr. J. Jacot Guillarmod s'engage à fournir l'approvisionnement & le transport du moment du départ de Darjeeling jusqu'au retour à Darjeeling.
-L'expédition sera enterprise dans les meilleures conditions possibles, vu la nature du pays à traverser.
+> L'expédition sera enterprise dans les meilleures conditions possibles, vu la nature du pays à traverser.
-Le but de l'expédition sera l'ascension du Kangchenjunga (28,150 feet).
+> Le but de l'expédition sera l'ascension du Kangchenjunga (28,150 feet).
-On essayera d'abord par le glacier de Yalung.
+> On essayera d'abord par le glacier de Yalung.
-On partira de Darjeeling dans la seconde moitié de juillet; on y reviendra en octobre au plus tard.
+> On partira de Darjeeling dans la seconde moitié de juillet; on y reviendra en octobre au plus tard.
-Aleister Crowley partira pour Darjeeling aussitôt que possible, afin de faire tous les préparatifs & arrangements nécessaires.
+> Aleister Crowley partira pour Darjeeling aussitôt que possible, afin de faire tous les préparatifs & arrangements nécessaires.
-On respectera soigneusement les préjugés & les croyances indigènes & on ne s'immiscera pas dans leurs manières de vivre.
+> On respectera soigneusement les préjugés & les croyances indigènes & on ne s'immiscera pas dans leurs manières de vivre.
-On n'achètera rien sans l'assentiment dy Dr. J. Jacot G. ou de A. Crowley.
+> On n'achètera rien sans l'assentiment dy Dr. J. Jacot G. ou de A. Crowley.
-On s'engage à n'avoir aucune relation directe ou indirecte avec les femmes, indigènes ou étrangères, qu'on peut éviter.
+> On s'engage à n'avoir aucune relation directe ou indirecte avec les femmes, indigènes ou étrangères, qu'on peut éviter.
-Le Dr. J. Jacot G. est seul & suprême juge des questions d'hygiène ou de santé de la caravane.
+> Le Dr. J. Jacot G. est seul & suprême juge des questions d'hygiène ou de santé de la caravane.
-Aleister Crowley est seul & suprême juge des questions se rapportant exclusivement à l'alpinisme & aux montagnes.
+> Aleister Crowley est seul & suprême juge des questions se rapportant exclusivement à l'alpinisme & aux montagnes.
-Les questions de route & du personnel des caravanes seront décidées par lui seul.
+> Les questions de route & du personnel des caravanes seront décidées par lui seul.
 Ses camarades se conformeront à ses résolutions.
-Personne ne sera obligé de risquer sa vie, à cause du froid, du manque de nourriture, d'ascension périlleuse, pouvant entraîner une chute.
+> Personne ne sera obligé de risquer sa vie, à cause du froid, du manque de nourriture, d'ascension périlleuse, pouvant entraîner une chute.
-Toute discussion relative à cet accord doit être soumise à l'arbitrage; on ne peut invoquer de loi ou de jugement d'homme de loi.
+> Toute discussion relative à cet accord doit être soumise à l'arbitrage; on ne peut invoquer de loi ou de jugement d'homme de loi.
-Les clauses de cet accord lient tous les membres de l'expédition par leur honneur.
+> Les clauses de cet accord lient tous les membres de l'expédition par leur honneur.
+>

-Aleister Crowley - Dr. J. Jacot Guillarmod - A. C. R. de Righi - Ch.
+> Aleister Crowley - Dr. J. Jacot Guillarmod - A. C. R. de Righi - Ch.
 Reymond - Alexis A. Pache

 There was no time to spare, if we were to attack Kanchenjunga this summer.
 It was arranged that the doctor was to get together the necessary provisions and equipment at once in Europe, while I went direct to Darjeeling to make arrangements with the government about transport and such communications as the heliograph, by which means we intended to signal our progress to observers on Signal Hill, above the station, to collect some of our old Kashmir shikaris if possible, to learn a little Nepali, and perhaps to enlist the assistance of enterprising individuals on the spot.